etarix-com/requirements/README.md

 To lern more about the workflow, see [this Video](https://youtu.be/Lj_jAFwofLs).

 ## HTML
+Please make sure you follow some basic guidelines:

+1. Make sure you indent correctly.
+Use four spaces for one tab.
+We need clear code.
+2. Avoid useless wrappers.
+3. Use Nav, Header, Main, Section and Footer tags on the website.
+But please use them appropriately.
+4. Never place text on a website without a paragraph, title, or link tag

 ## SCSS
 Please only use SCSS for the styles.

-1. Please make sure you use understandable class names.
+Please make sure you follow some basic guidelines:

-2. Please use a color palette that you define in `_style.scss`.
-You are also welcome to look at the example.
-3. Make sure you indent correctly.
+1. Make sure you indent correctly.
 Use four spaces for one tab.
 We need clear code.
+2. Please make sure you use understandable class names.
+3. Please use a color palette that you define in `_style.scss`.
+You are also welcome to look at the example.

 ### Responsive
 We don't use fixed breakpoints.
 The workflow should be the following: When an area is complete, slowly reduce the screen width.
 Prüfen Sie für jedes Element, ob dieses verkleinert, vergrößert oder verschoben werden muss.